CorpGlory/grafana-plugin-cli/README.md

 ?
 Styles type: choose CSS or No style.
 If CSS is selected, directory with base, light and dark stylesheets will be created
 ```

-After plugin creation you can build it using:
+You can build plugin after creation using:
 ```bash
 npm install
 npm run build